Azure/azure-event-hubs-spark/CONTRIBUTING.md

 You can find all of the issues that have been filed in the [Issues](https://github.com/Azure/spark-eventhubs/issues) section of the repository.

-If you encounter any bugs, would like to request a feature, or have general questions/concerns/comments, feel free to file an issue [here](https://github.com/Azure/azure-event-hubs-java/issues/new). **Don't hesitate to reach out!**
+If you encounter any bugs, would like to request a feature, or have general questions/concerns/comments, feel free to file an issue [here](https://github.com/Azure/spark-eventhubs/issues/new). **Don't hesitate to reach out!**

 ## Pull Requests

 If you would like to make changes to this library, **break up the change into small, logical, testable chunks, and organize your pull requests accordingly**.
 This makes for a cleaner, less error-prone development process.

-If you'd like to get involved, and want some guidance on what needs attention, just reach out to us by opening an issue!
-All contributions are welcome :)
+If you'd like to get involved, but don't know what to work on, then just reach out to us by opening an issue!
+All contributions/efforts are welcome :)

 You can find all of the pull requests that have been opened in the [Pull Request](https://github.com/Azure/azure-event-hubs-java/pulls) section of the repository.